Order of Omega

 The Order of Omega is an undergraduate Greek society recognizing "fraternity men and women who have attained a high standard of leadership in inter-fraternity activities."
-It functions as an adjunct to traditional fraternal organizations, rather than a social or professional group in se.
-It is not an academic honor society; a minimum Grade Point Average is only one of six criteria for admission, and Order of Omega is not a part of the Association of College Honor Societies.
+It functions as an adjunct to traditional fraternal organizations rather than a social or professional group in se.
+It is not an academic honor society; a minimum grade point average is only one of six criteria for admission.

 History

-The Order of Omega was established in Fall 1959 at the University of Miami.
+The Order of Omega was established in 1959 at the University of Miami.
 It sought to differentiate itself from the long-standing Greek honors society of Phi Beta Kappa by emphasizing community service and inter-Greek communication over academic and nominal honors.
-At that time, the group adopted as its mark the Greek letter omega, in gold on an ivory field.
+At that time, the group adopted as its mark the Greek letter omega in gold on an ivory field.
 The organization was unique to the University of Miami until, in 1967, a second charter was granted to begin a chapter at University of Southern Mississippi.
 The group remained exclusive to men until 1977.

-In more recent years, the Order has emerged as a moot arena in which the Fraternity/Sorority community can air progressive changes to its member organizations as a whole; the 'dry' movement eschewing alcohol use among many groups drew a great deal of support from discussion in the early 1980s about how to improve the general reputation of the Fraternity/Sorority community.
+In more recent years, the order has emerged as a moot arena in which the fraternity and sorority community can air progressive changes to its member organizations as a whole; the 'dry' movement eschewing alcohol use among many groups drew a great deal of support from discussion in the early 1980s about how to improve the general reputation of the Fraternity/Sorority community.
 The stated purposes of the organization are: